 Tara ‘miss rogue’ Hunt has spent most of her adult life online, either participating in or building communities.
 From the first wave of online marketing when she was in Canada, showing companies how to brave this new medium, all the way to being part of one of the companies in Silicon Valley that led the wave into Web 2.0: the participatory web.

 Tara understands how the the participatory web is changing all of our relationships: B2C, B2B and C2C.
 She doesn’t believe in pushing messages or creating strong brands, only in the power of building relationships.
-She co-founded Citizen Agency in 2006 with the mission of teaching her clients how to work more effectively with the communities they serve and how to embrace...
+She co-founded Citizen Agency in 2006 with the mission of teaching her clients how to work more effectively with the communities they serve and how to embrace and adjust...
 Read More.

 Aaron Hurley is the founder and CEO of zeaLOG.com, where you can find him tracking his weight, meditation and his meager sleep regimen.
 Aaron is a SF Bay Area based web developer with more than 15 years of development behind him, beginning with a jurassic age Orlando Magic website in the early 90’s and more recently overseeing the development, production, and launch of a variety of large, scalable websites in the social networking space, including zeaLOG.
 Aaron also served as founder and CEO of FilmFX, a motion image processing software company with products primarily intended to make video look like film.
 You have likely seen FilmFX in music videos, television shows, and feature films including Pixar’s “The Incredibles.”